-The formal program includes four core courses (Anthro 720-723) and one elective (Anthro 724), for a total of 15 credits.
-The elective may be taken at any time, preferably after completion of 721.
-There are a number of courses available at UWM in various departments that would satisfy the elective requirement.
-The elective must have relevance to the field of museum studies and must be approved by the Museum Studies Program staff and the student’s advisor before the student enrolls in the course.
-Each of the core courses requires attendance at one workshop during the semester.
+For students entering the program beginning Fall 2019 and thereafter, the formal program includes six core courses (Anthro 620, 720-723 and 725) and one elective or internship (Anthro 621), for a total of 18 credits.* The elective may be taken at any time, preferably after completion of 620.
+There are a number of courses available at UWM in various departments that satisfy the elective requirement.
+The elective must have relevance to the field of museum studies and must be approved by the Museum Studies Program Coordinators and the student’s advisor before the student enrolls in the course.

-Anthro 721 – Administration and Organization of Museums (Spring Semester)
+Anthro 721 – Administration and Organization of Museums (3 credits, Spring Semester)

 Basic knowledge and skills for curating and managing museum collections including methods and techniques used are covered in this course.
 Topics include collections registration and documentation, risk management and insurance concerns, disaster planning, packing/shipping, and preventive conservation topics such as artifact handling, monitoring the museum environment, and pest management.
 Prerequisite: Anthro 721.